RicardoGEsteves/booking-manager/README.md

+# Important info:
+create a .env in the root of the project with VITE_SUPABASE_KEY=YOURKEY setup supabase DB and Storage and Authentication, don't forget to add policies on your tables

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.